The Sheep of Small Acre Farm

 Bandit is a two year old lamb from Fancy.
 Her wool is fine, soft and a mix of crazy, wonderful colors.
 She is curious about me but still skittish.
 When she was born her ears had the most amazing paisley pattern!
 Bandit had a white ram lamb this year.

 Vera (Primavera) BFL/Wensleydale x BFL ewe

 Vera is Fletch's 2017 ewe lamb.
 She's sweet and skittish.
 Her claim to fame are the white polka dots on her rear.
 They make her fleece a fun surprise to work with.
-Another surprise was that Vera got pregnant and had a lamb in this, her first year.
+Another surprise was that Vera got pregnant and had twins in this, her first year.
 She was definitely a teenage mom.
 We raised the lambs in the house.
-Sadly the ewe didn't make it but the ram lamb, Clover, is living with a wonder family here in Fort Collins.
+Sadly the ewe didn't make it but the ram lamb, Clover, is living with a wonderful family here in Fort Collins.

 Marley - Purbred Wensleydale wether

 Marley is one of our bachelor boys.
 His sole purpose is to grow beautiful fiber and he excels at his job.
 Marley's fiber grows in long shiny locks and is often reserved a year ahead of shearing.
 Marley is very friendly, easy to handle and has the deepest "baa" on the farm.

 Grover is another of our bachelor boys.
 He and Marley came from the same farm and they are buddies.
 Grover's fiber is very soft and fine, a true CVM.